WebSocket & MQTT for Live Incident Feeds

 async with websockets.serve(self.ws_handler, self.ws_host, self.ws_port):

-await asyncio.Future() # Run indefinitely
+await asyncio.Future() # run until cancelled

 if __name__ == "__main__":